 - Verbal Warning alerts the intern of the need to correct unacceptable behavior(s) identified by the supervisor. - 2.
 Written Acknowledgment formally notifies the Intern that: - a.
 The ITD is aware of and concerned with the performance of the Intern. - b.
 The concern has been brought to the attention of the Intern. - c.
-A written remediation plan has been set up between Supervisor, intern and ITD (refer to remediation plan below) The intern will receive a copy of the remediation plan. - d.
+A remediation plan has been set up between Supervisor, intern and ITD (refer to remediation plan below) - d.
 The ITD will supervise the remedial plan and work with the supervisor to closely monitor that the Intern rectifies the problem or skills deficits.